-Did you know there’s an entire community of netizens dedicated to helping you find the articles you need?
-The r/scholar subreddit is a great way to connect with like-minded individuals and request books and articles.
+Did you know there’s an entire community of netizens dedicated to helping you find the textbooks you need?
+The r/scholar subreddit is a great way to connect with like-minded individuals and request books and journal articles.
 This community is run and maintained by volunteers who have made it their mission to make academic material more accessible.

 Make Sure to Befriend Your Seniors

 When it’s cheap textbooks you’re after, who better to ask than a student who has already taken the class?
 They might have the very book you need, and maybe even for a friendly price.

 If your own university library does not have a copy of the textbook you need, another university might.
 Check with your library — thousands of colleges across the country are a part of an interlibrary loan arrangement.
 You can search for and request to borrow items from other libraries where they have what you need in stock.